Illegal connections and faulty plumbing in your home

 The homeowner is responsible for pipework on their property up to where it joins the public sewer.
 This includes making sure that there are no illegal connections.

-If you're unsure about what to do you can contact us for advice.
+If you're unsure about what to do, you can contact us for advice.
 Or, you can get help from an approved plumber.

 If you're building a house extension, a new home or a commercial building, or simply making changes to your existing drainage, you may need a new connection to our sewer network.

-What are we doing about it?
+What we’re doing about illegal connections?

-We're working together with local councils and the Environment Agency to identify illegal connections and put them right.
+We're working together with local councils and the Environment Agency to find illegal connections and put them right.
 Most of the time they're on private land, so we have to get permission from the home or land owner to rectify them.
-You can help by making sure that your plumbing is connected properly.
-Water UK have a useful guide on how to check for illegal connections.

 If you're connected to a combined sewer, there's no risk of an illegal misconnection.
 However, we're looking at ways to slow the flow of water into our combine sewer system.
 Where possible, we're working with home and business owners to reconnect surface water pipes from the combined sewer to the surface water sewer.
-The decreases the amount of rainwater in the combined sewer and helps prevent storm overflows.
+The decreases the amount of rainwater in the combined sewer and helps prevent storm overflow releases.

-We’ve updated our Surface Water Management Policy to stop new developers connecting surface water pipes into foul sewers and limit the number of surface water connections to the combined sewer.
+We’ve updated our Surface Water Management Policy to stop new developers from connecting surface water pipes into foul sewers and limit the number of surface water connections to the combined sewer.
 These will only be allowed under exceptional circumstances.

 Although this won’t stop illegal connections, the policy supports our work to separate rainwater from wastewater to reduce the number of storm overflows and flooding incidents.